herbetsimanjuntaak/rest-assured-reqres/README.md

 ## 📂 Project Structure

+The repository follows a well-organized structure to enhance readability and maintainability:

+- **`src/test/resources`**: Contains:
-- **`src/test/resources`**: Contains the Gherkin feature files for Cucumber test scenarios and JSON schema files for validating API responses.
+    - Gherkin feature files for defining test scenarios.
+    - JSON schema files for response validation.
+- **`src/test/java/steps`**: Includes:
-- **`src/test/java/steps`**: Contains the step definition files and test runners for Cucumber.
+    - Step definitions for Cucumber.
+    - Test runners.
+- **`src/main/java`**: Holds:
+    - Utility classes.
-- **`src/main/java`**: Contains utility classes, page objects, and core logic for the tests.
+    - Core logic for automation.
+    - Page Object Models.

-## 🛠️ Installation Instructions
+## 🛠️ Installation and Usage

+To get started with this project, follow these steps:

 1. **Clone the repository**:
    ```bash